 Businesses must strongly encourage face coverings for all employees and guests in public places where close proximity to others is anticipated, screen for COVID-19 symptoms, mitigate exposure in the workplace by implementing social distancing practices, implement cleaning and disinfection practices according to CDC recommendations, and use signage, floor markings or other cues to direct human traffic flow and manage lines.

 On March 2, 2021, Governor Greg Abbott issued Executive Order GA-34 to provide that there are no COVID-19-related operating limits for any business or other establishment and individuals are strongly encouraged to wear face coverings over the nose and mouth wherever it is not feasible to maintain six feet of social distancing.

 Masks are recommended for crowded, indoor spaces where physical distancing is not possible.
 Businesses may post signage listing COVID-19 symptoms and face mask or physical distancing requirements.

 For more information, visit coronavirus.utah.gov.

 Businesses must implement physical distancing, health and sanitation measures.
-Employees must wear face coverings over their nose and mouth when in the presence of others.
-In the case of retail cashiers, a translucent shield of sneeze guard is acceptable in lieu of a mask.
+Only unvaccinated individuals must wear face masks when indoors.
 Businesses may require customers or clients to wear masks.